BasemNasr/CompressingImage/README.md

 7. Always add a `README` and/or `requirements.txt` to your added code.

 ## Report bugs using Github's [issues](https://github.com/BasemNasr/CompressingImage/issues)
 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](); it's that easy!
+Report a bug by opening a new issue it's that easy!

 *Great Bug Reports* tend to have: